apache/fury-site/docs/json/android.md

 only the last registered source.

 Use the processor-generated R8 rules for non-empty Mixins instead of broad package keep rules.

+If either the Mixin source or its exact target is Kotlin, process the source request with `fory-json-kotlin-ksp` instead.
+KSP emits only the exact retention rules for the target and Mixin.

 ## Reflection-Based Models